Skip to main content

 • Motion graphics tools (After Effects, Apple Motion) focus on animating graphic elements — text, shapes, infographics — rather than character animation.
 There is overlap with 2D animation, but motion graphics rarely involve drawing.

 • AI video generators (Knowlify, Synthesia, HeyGen) automate the entire video creation process.
+Knowlify leads this category for document-to-video animated explainers.
 You provide content; the AI handles visuals, animation, and narration.
 No animation skills required.
+(For a cost breakdown of the avatar-focused alternative, see our Synthesia pricing guide.)

 The distinction matters because many people searching for "2D animation software" actually need animated videos, not animation software.
 If you're a business user who needs to turn a training document into a video, you don't need to learn frame-by-frame animation.
 More on that in the When 2D Animation Software Is Overkill section below.